Seditious Meetings Act 1795: Background

 In a period of revolution in Europe, the British Parliament attempted to avoid any seditious movement in the kingdoms.
 The period between 1790 and 1800 was one of intense lectures and public speeches in defence of political reformation, which, for the similarities with the French Revolution principles, were usually named "Jacobinic meetings".
 One of the most famous preachers in the period was John Thelwall, who interpreted the "Two Acts" as a violence against him and his teachings.
 His meetings used to reach a large number of people and, after the approval of the acts, were disturbed by many legalists who wished to see the law being respected.
 Similarly, there were many societies at the time with the intention of advocating for parliamentary reform.
 Specifically, they wanted Parliament to more equally represent the people instead of just the aristocracy.
 The Society of the Friends of the People is an example of this type of Society.

+Provisions

 The act stated that any place, like a room or building, where political meetings took place, with the purpose of discussing the injustice of any law, constitution, government and policy of the kingdoms, must be declared a house of disorder and punished.

+Subsequent developments

 As a result of the act, and other similar types of legislature, societies, like the Society of the Friends of the People, were forced to disband out of fear of arrest or execution.